 Chicago Bears wide receiver Brandon Marshall created the Project Borderline Foundation to help those with borderline personality disorder (BPD), which he suffers from.
 The foundation educates people about BPD to break the stigma, bridges the gap between patients and the public, and advocates for legislation that supports their cause.

-Another great example is the Brees Dream Foundation, founded by the New Orleans Saints quarterback Drew Brees, that supports children who fight cancer and provides aid to cancer research.
+Another great example is the Brees Dream Foundation, founded by the New Orleans Saints quarterback Drew Brees, which supports children who fight cancer and provides aid to cancer research.
 The foundation raises funds through various programs and events and contributes to several causes throughout the world.

 This degenerative disease, which causes disorientation, memory loss, poor judgment, and even suicidality, is becoming more prevalent.
 In fact, a July 2017 study published in The Journal of the American Medical Association looked at 111 brains from former NFL players — 110 of them showed evidence of CTE.